YahavGerhard/chacha20-hardware-accelerator/README.md

 * **AXI4-MM (Memory Map):** Used by the DMA to interface directly with the SoC's DDR memory.

 ## Hardware Implementation (Verilog)
-At the heart of this project is the custom Verilog RTL implementing the ChaCha20 algorithm:
+At the heart of this project is the custom Verilog RTL implementing the ChaCha20 algorithm.
+The design revolves around two core engineering concepts: the Cryptographic State Matrix and the hardware FSM.

+### 1. The State Matrix & Algorithmic Uniqueness
+Unlike AES, which relies on lookup tables (S-boxes), ChaCha20 is a pure stream cipher based on **ARX** (Addition, Rotation, XOR) operations.
+This architectural choice makes it inherently immune to cache-timing side-channel attacks and exceptionally efficient in silicon.
+The hardware initializes a 512-bit state matrix (4x4 grid of 32-bit words) exactly per the RFC standard:
+* **Constants (128-bit):** 4 fixed words that prevent zero-state vulnerabilities.
+* **Key (256-bit):** The primary secret symmetric key.
+* **Block Counter (32-bit):** Increments for each new 64-byte block, allowing random access and preventing keystream repetition across large data streams.
+* **Nonce (96-bit):** A "Number Used Once" to ensure unique ciphertexts even if the same key is reused for different messages.

+### 2. RTL Architecture & FSM
-* **FSM-Based Control:** A Finite State Machine strictly manages the initialization phase and the 20-round cryptographic computations.
+* **FSM-Based Control:** A 5-state Finite State Machine strictly manages the execution pipeline:
+  * `IDLE`: Awaiting the start signal.
+  * `INIT`: Loading the 512-bit initial matrix.
+  * `ROUNDS`: Executing the 20-round core engine.
+This phase alternates between **Column Rounds** (mixing data vertically) and **Diagonal Rounds** (mixing data diagonally) to guarantee rapid cryptographic diffusion across the entire matrix.
+  * `FINAL_ADD`: Adding the original state to the scrambled state to ensure non-reversibility.
+  * `DONE`: Triggering the `valid` flag for the AXI-Stream interface.
-* **Hardware Parallelism:** Utilizing the ARX (Add-Rotate-XOR) architecture, mathematical operations are physically wired for parallel execution.
+* **Hardware Parallelism:** By physically wiring the ARX operations, multiple matrix cells are processed simultaneously per clock cycle, drastically reducing latency compared to sequential software execution.
-* **Real-time Processing:** The keystream undergoes a **real-time** bitwise XOR operation with the incoming AXI-Stream plaintext, outputting ciphertext immediately with minimal latency.
+* **Real-time Processing:** The generated 512-bit keystream undergoes a **real-time** bitwise XOR operation with the incoming AXI-Stream plaintext, outputting ciphertext immediately.

 ## Pre-Hardware Verification (Simulation)
 Prior to hardware implementation, the design was verified using a custom **Verilog Testbench** in Vivado Simulator to ensure full compliance with cryptographic standards.